jplag/JPlag/endtoend-testing/README.md

     }
 ```

-- If you want to create individual test cases by testing the options only on a specific set of dates, a new test case must be created for this purpose.
+- If you want to create individual test cases by testing the options only on a specific dataset, a new test case must be created for this purpose.
 The transfer parameter options can be adjusted and specified for the new test cases.
 This can then be tested with the function `runTests`.
  ```JAVA
  runTests(directoryName, option, currentLanguageIdentifier, testCase, currentResultDescription);
 ```